pecheylauren02/mp5_posh_portables/TESTING.md

 **Issue:** After initial deployment my products page wouldn't load and returned a 400 error.

-**Fix:** I turned debug back on in the deployed site and discovered that it couldn't load the sort_box.js file and was throwing up a suspicious operation error and blocking the page.
-I fixed this error with the help of this [Slackoverflow Post](https://stackoverflow.com/questions/43529912/suspicious-operation-attempted-access-to-denied-while-loading-static-files) by removing the leading '/' on the script tag in the template.
+**Fix:** I realised I had commented out my original PostGreSQL database during the automated testcases process, so the site was not deploying the media files.
+Thankfully, after fixing the url, the products displayed once more.

 #### Bug 2 - Checkout creating duplicate orders

 **Issue:** Whilst initially working correctly I found that my checkout began to create duplicates when placing an order - one in the view and another in the webhook.

 **Fix:** After extensive research and testing using print statements I discovered that the problem was at the point where the webhook searches for the order in the database and if it didn't find it, creates the order.
-The problem stemmed from the form fields which were not required and so could be empty - phone number and street address 2.
+The problem stemmed from the form fields which were not required and so could be empty - phone and street address 2.
 I fixed the problem by removing these fields from the search parameters in the webhook query.

 #### Bug 3 - Broken Image Links show icon rather than backup no-image